 Pros: Because they’re sugar-free, these sweeteners don’t raise blood glucose levels and are considered suitable for people with diabetes.

 Cons: There is strong evidence that artificial sweeteners may lead to a higher risk of cardiovascular disease.
 In a 2014 study conducted by researchers at the University of Iowa, 60,000 women were tracked over 10 years.
 The researchers found that women who drank two or more diet drinks per day had a 30% higher risk of a cardiovascular disease event, and were 50% more likely to die from the disease.

 And, as counterintuitive as it may seem, studies tell us that people who drink diet sodas are actually more likely to gain weight.
 In one study, participants who started out at a normal weight and drank 21 diet sodas per week were twice as likely to be overweight or obese eight years later as their non-diet-soda-drinking peers.
 Some researchers believe this is because the no-calorie sweeteners in diet sodas trick the brain into expecting a “sugar hit.”
 When the sugar doesn’t come, the brain is stimulated to crave food, thus contributing to overeating and weight gain.

-The “Less Worse” Sugar Substitutes
+The “Less Worse” Sweeteners

 #5 — Brown Sugar

 Brown sugar is just white sugar with some molasses remaining in it or added back after processing (white sugar has had all of its molasses removed through the refining process).
 Yep, it’s that simple!

 And the difference between light and dark brown sugar?
 The amount of molasses they contain.
 Molasses is also what makes brown sugar softer and moister than conventional table sugar.
 Turbinado sugar and evaporated cane juice are essentially less processed versions of brown sugar.